Frequently Asked Questions

 Does the CAC Volunteer visit with the child?

-Volunteer CASAs and GALs are required to visit with the child(ren) at least once each month wherever the child is living.
+Volunteers are required to visit with the child(ren) at least once each month wherever the child is living.
 The child(ren) may be residing anywhere in the state of CT.
 Some children live in their homes, others live in foster homes and others may be in group homes or institutions.

 How effective is the CAC program?

 Judges throughout the country have noted the value of the information that volunteer advocates bring to the proceedings and are appreciative of the unique and unbiased perspective.
 National studies demonstrate that a child who has been assigned a volunteer advocate spends less time in court and less time in foster care than those who do not have volunteer representation.
 Developmental research shows that having one caring adult in a child's life increases the likelihood that the child will flourish, and grow into a healthy, productive adult.

 Will I be reimbursed for mileage or other expenses?